Andy Warhol: Montauk, social life, and domestic life (1971–1974)

-In 1974, Warhol and Johnson moved from his home on Lexington Avenue to a townhouse at 57 East 66th Street in Manhattan's Lenox Hill neighborhood.
+In November 1972, Warhol and his live-in boyfriend Jed Johnson acquired a dachshund puppy they named Archie.
+Warhol doted on Archie and took him everywhere: to the studio, parties, restaurants, and on trips to Europe.
+He created portraits of Johnson, Archie, and Amos—a second dachshund that joined their family a few years later.
+In 1974, the couple moved into a Neo-Georgian townhouse at 57 East 66th Street in Manhattan's Lenox Hill neighborhood.
 By this time, Warhol's public presence had increased significantly due to his attendance at parties.
 In 1974, he said, "I try to go around so often so much and try to go to every party so that they'll be bored with me and stop writing about me."